 Photoshop CC stands for Creative Cloud, a version of Photoshop that is available via subscription.
 It is considered a licensed version, with it being the preferred version for professional applications.

 Photoshop CC is available as a part of a suite with Photoshop Lightroom and the broader creative cloud subscription.
-It’s an advanced imaging software used by web professionals, video editors, professional photographers.
+It’s an advanced imaging software used by web professionals, video editors, and professional photographers.

 There is a significant learning curve, so novices are typically swayed away from Photoshop CC.